The path-missing and path-free complexes of a directed graph

 \begin{question} Let $k$ be a nonnegative integer, and assume that $G$ has at least $k$ disjoint quasi-cycles.
 What can we say about the remainders of the polynomials $f_{\Pm{G}}\tup{x}$ and $f_{\Pf{G}}\tup{x}$ modulo $\tup{1+x}^{k+1}$ ? \end{question}

 \begin{question} We proved our claims about $\Pm{G}$ and $\Pf{G}$ by induction.
-Can they be proved more directly, e.g., using an acyclic matching in the sense of discrete Morse theory \cite[Chapter 10]{Kozlov20}?
-If not, can at least the claims about Euler characteristics be proved via sign-reversing involution? \end{question}
+Can they be proved more directly?
+In particular, can the acyclic matchings we recursively constructed on $\Pm{G}$ and $\Pf{G}$ be described directly? \end{question}

 \begin{question} We can generalize $\Pm{G}$ and $\Pf{G}$ as follows: Fix a positive integer $r$.
 Define two complexes